Chawl: History

 Chawls are rooted in the history of Bombay's (now Mumbai) colonial past.
-Workers migrated to Bombay from far and wide, as Bombay was the center of trade for the East India Company.
+Workers migrated to Bombay from far and wide, as it was the center of trade for the East India Company.
 However, due to the land being unequally divided, British merchants and officials lived in sprawling bungalows, leaving little space for the working class.
 To accommodate this workforce, Chawls sprung up.
 These were tiny one room apartments shared by up to five people.
 Being highly congested, unsanitary, and unsafe, these were also more expensive than comparable accommodation in other Indian cities.

-Town planning in Bombay finally came about due to fears of a plague epidemic, due to which The City Of Bombay Improvement Trust was established in 1898.
+Town planning in Bombay finally came about because of fears of a plague epidemic, due to which The City Of Bombay Improvement Trust was established in 1898.
 Initial projects failed, displacing far more than they resettled.
 However, subsequent projects saw greater success, which largely included land reclamation projects to connect the Seven Islands of Bombay.
 This, along with modern apartments, led to availability of better housing, due to which chawls have declined.
 However, they may still be seen in the poorer parts of Mumbai.

 Description

 Building layout

 Chawls are typically 4 to 5 stories tall, with between 8 and 16 dwellings on each floor.
-These dwellings are known as kholis.
-A central staircase services the building and gives access to a long passage which runs the length of each floor.
+These dwellings are known as kholis (room).
+A central staircase services the building and gives access to a long passage that runs the length of each floor.
 Many chawls are also built around a small courtyard, which functions as a communal space for residents.
 As many chawls are made with wood and often not subject to repairs, they become unstable or unsafe to live in over time, sometimes requiring relocation of the residents for fear that the structure may collapse.